-We carried out this announced inspection on 10 October 2022 section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
+We carried out this announced comprehensive inspection on 21 December 2022 under section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
 We planned the inspection to check whether the registered practice was meeting the legal requirements in the Health and Social Care Act 2008 and associated regulations.
-The inspection was led by a Care Quality Commission (CQC) inspector who was supported by a specialist dental adviser.
+The inspection was led by a Care Quality Commission, (CQC), inspector who was supported by a specialist dental adviser.